 In~\cite{Kim}, Kim proves\footnote{Kim states that this result is conditional on the GRH, but in fact his result only requires Theorem~\ref{thm:CE1} which holds unconditionally if $\Cc_{\E,j}$ is defined as an infinite sum.} that the conclusion of Theorem~\ref{thm:CE1} holds as long as $j$ is coprime to the \emph{adelic level} $m_\E$ of $\E$, the minimal integer such that the image of the adelic Galois representation of $\E$ is the full pre-image of a subgroup of $GL_2(\Z/m_\E\Z)$.
 If $A(\E)$ is the product of the primes such that the $p$-adic Galois representation associated to $\E$ is not surjective and $N_\E$ is the conductor of $\E$, then the prime factors of $m_\E$ divide $2N_\E A(\E)$; see Proposition~\ref{prop:Avsm}.\footnote{This definition of $A(\E)$ has the same prime factors as that in ~\cite{danielsSerresConstantElliptic2022} and differs from that of~\cite{cojocaruSurjectivityGaloisRepresentations2005} by (perhaps) factors of 30.
-It is unclear what definition of $A(\E)$ is used in~\cite{Kim}, but what is actually proved is the result as stated here in terms of the adelic level.} In Corollary~\ref{cor:j-coprime-6AE}, we prove the following generalisation of Kim's result. \begin{theorem} Suppose that $j$ is coprime to $2A(\E)$ and that $\Q(\E[2]) \not \subset \Q(\E[j])$.
-Then \end{theorem} In fact, we prove something stronger which allows us to handle some cases where $j$ and $2A(\E)$ have common factors.
+It is unclear what definition of $A(\E)$ is used in~\cite{Kim}, but what is actually proved is the result as stated here in terms of the adelic level.} In Corollary~\ref{cor:j-coprime-6AE}, we prove the following generalisation of Kim's result. \begin{theorem} Suppose that $j$ is coprime to $2A(\E)$ and that $\Q(\E[2j]) \ne \Q(\E[j])$.
+Then \end{theorem}

+In fact, we prove something stronger which allows us to handle some cases where $j$ and $2A(\E)$ have common factors.